bryanro92/azure-docs/articles/openshift/howto-custom-dns.md

 ![DNS](media/concepts-networking/custom-dns-pfd.jpg)

-An important trade off of using your own DNS server instead of the default DNS server in the virtual network is that you lose the configuration that DNS server provided.
-You must know that virtual machine names will no longer resolve through DNS on the network.
+An important trade off of using your own DNS server instead of the default Azure virtual network DNS server is that you lose the configuration that Azure DNS server provided. **You must know that virtual machine names will no longer resolve through DNS.**

 ### Update Process Overview